25 Speed Dates in Dutch

 So I arrived, asked the hotel receptionist where the speed-dating was going down and found the hostess explaining how it works.
 She checked my name against the bookings and gave me my booklet of girls' names.
 As you can imagine, she was certainly not speaking slowly for the benefit of foreigners!
 But I managed to understand most of it.
 She pointed out the tables, shown in the photo above, and said that the girls will stay in the same place they are assigned and each time the bell rings, the guys will move up a table.
 You can tick off “Ja” or “Nee” for if you'd like to see that person again.

 People were still arriving so she said to wait in the bar and get a complimentary drink.
-I got myself an O.J. and stood there wondering what-the-hell I was I doing, when suddenly two of the girls saw me by myself and invited me to sit with them!
+I got myself an O.J. and stood there wondering what-the-hell I was I doing, when I decided to simply approach a group of guys and girls waiting for us to start and said hi!
 I actually had a good 20 minute conversation with them before the event even started!
 I told them why I was in Amsterdam, mentioned my travels, and the blog, got to know them too a bit and then the hostess called us all in.

 In later mini-dates, I just started mid-conversation and skipped the boring “Hello, my name is Brendan” intro.
-They’d ask my name at the end so that they knew precisely where to mark that nee (or perhaps a ja or two somewhere, I’ll find out soon enough!)
+They'd ask my name at the end so that they knew precisely where to mark that nee 😛

-It seems like I blew the first date; we talked about how she has to get the train back to Rotterdam so she probably won’t be staying too late.
-I don’t think many sparks were flying in that conversation!
+In the first conversation, we talked about how she has to get the train back to Rotterdam so she probably won't be staying too late.
+Someone trying to get a date would have found it to be a bust, but I found it to be excellent travel vocabulary practice!

 Onward, and in the second date I started with a merry “So… [read her name tag] – Why did you decide to go on a speed-date today then?”